Vindonissa Museum

 Roman sites

 Even at a legionary camp, high-ranking officers lived fairly comfortably in their own houses.
-One of these is preserved at Vindonissa.
-Its canteen and the food waste discovered reveal that high standards of fine dining were maintained even out in the provinces.
+One of the officers' kitchen is preserved at Vindonissa.
+Its kitchen and the food waste discovered reveal that high standards of fine dining were maintained even out in the provinces.
 This roman site can be visited with museum admission.

 The residential building of a high-ranking officer with a surface area of some 1,100 m2 was situated directly on the main camp road running from east to west (via principalis).
 In pre-Roman times a huge trench from a Celtic fortification had been located here.
 The Romans removed the fortification wall and filled the trench so as to be able to build their camp on it.